tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 # Introduction

-After the publication of {{!RFC8776}}, a new typedef and a new grouping to ietf-te-types have been defined.
-Given their broad applicability this document defines them as part of the ietf-te-types YANG model.
+After the publication of {{!RFC8776}}, few additional common data types, identities, and groupings have been defined.
+Given their broad applicability this document defines them as part of the revised ietf-te-types YANG model.

 Editors' note: Copy the text from {{!RFC8776}} and merge it with the content of this section before WG LC if the RFC8876-bis approach is confirmed.

-NOTE: These definitions have been developed in {{?I-D.ietf-teas-yang-te}} and {{?I-D.ietf-teas-yang-l3-te-topo}} and are quite mature: {{?I-D.ietf-teas-yang-te}} in particular is ready from WG Last Call.
+CHANGE NOTE: These definitions have been developed in {{?I-D.ietf-teas-yang-te}}, {{?I-D.ietf-teas-yang-path-computation}} and {{?I-D.ietf-teas-yang-l3-te-topo}} and are quite mature: {{?I-D.ietf-teas-yang-te}} and {{?I-D.ietf-teas-yang-path-computation}} in particular are in WG Last Call and some definitions have been moved to this document as part of WG LC comments resolution.

-RFC Editor: remove the note above and this note
+RFC Editor: remove the CHANGE NOTE above and this note

 ## Requirements Notation